zju3dv/Diffuman4D/README.md

 python scripts/download/download_dataset.py --out_dir "./data/dna_rendering_processed" --scenes '["0007_01"]' --types '["fmasks"]'
 ```

-Download the raw data and extract the corresponding RGB images:
+Download the corresponding RGB images:

 1. Download the raw data from the [official DNA-Rendering website](https://dna-rendering.github.io/inner-download.html).
-2. Extract the RGB images from the archived dataset files using [this script](scripts/download/extract_dnar_images.py).
+2. Extract the RGB images from the archived dataset files using [the script](scripts/download/extract_dnar_images.py) below.

 ```sh
 # Extract images from all scenes in `processed_root`.
 You may replace `raw_root` with your own path.